fybrik/fybrik/site/docs/reference/crds.md

         </tr>
     </thead>
     <tbody><tr>
-        <td><b>catalogService</b></td>
+        <td><b>flows</b></td>
-        <td>string</td>
+        <td>[]string</td>
         <td>
-          CatalogService represents the catalog service for accessing the requested dataset.
-If not specified, the enterprise catalog service will be used.<br/>
+          Flows indicates what is being done with the particular dataset - ex: read, write, copy, delete If more than one flow is indicated, the order is respected.
+This is optional for the purpose of backward compatability.
+If nothing is provided, read is assumed.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>dataSetID</b></td>
         <td>string</td>
         <td>
-          DataSetID is a unique identifier of the dataset chosen from the data catalog for processing by the data user application.<br/>
+          DataSetID is a unique identifier of the dataset chosen from the data catalog.
+For data catalogs that support multiple sub-catalogs, it includes the catalog id and the dataset id.
+When writing a new dataset it is the name provided by the user or workload generating it, and should include the sub-catalog name where appropriate.<br/>
         </td>
         <td>true</td>
       </tr><tr>